BEST GUIDE TO CHINA

 With so many differences across each province and region, it’s difficult to generalize when talking about China.
 But that’s what makes the country so unique.

-Whether you’re planning on traveling to China, or you’re simply learning about China, you’ll find there are so many interesting things to discover.
+Whether you’re traveling to China or just learning about it, you’ll find interesting things to discover everywhere.

 Next, read about the best places to visit in China.
 Or, if you’re after something a little quirkier, find out why Chinese people drink hot water.